rflament/loggedfs/README.md

 #LoggedFS - Filesystem monitoring with Fuse
 ##Description

 LoggedFS is a fuse-based filesystem which can log every operations that happens in it.

-Sourceforge page How does it work ?
+How does it work ?

 Fuse does almost everything.
 LoggedFS only sends a message to syslog when called by fuse and then let the real filesystem do the rest of the job.